ApprenticeofEnder/CourseFull/README.md

 **TailwindCSS**: Have used it for ages, didn't want to go without.

-**HeadlessUI, NextUI**: Knowing React tends to have you reinvent the wheel on a lot of things, I decided to use common front end components someone else had built already, and then modify them for my own needs.
+**HeadlessUI/NextUI**: Knowing React tends to have you reinvent the wheel on a lot of things, I decided to use common front end components someone else had built already, and then modify them for my own needs.

 ## Features

 ### Goal Setting Across The Semester

+Set a goal and see it reflect in your semester's average throughout the term!

 ### No-Frills Progress Tracking

+See what deliverables you've completed, and how you did, at a glance!

 ### Simple Ticketing System

+TODO

 ### Secure Stripe Payments

+TODO

 ### Secure Authentication with Supabase

+TODO

 ## Local Development